 New Maple Syrup Grades

 You will soon see a new grading system for maple syrup.
 The new system is much simpler and helps consumers by adding flavour descriptors to the different colours of maple syrup.
-Basically there will be one grade; Grade A. Maple syrup that does not meet the requirments of Grade A will be marked as Procesing Grade.
+Basically there will be one grade; Grade A. Maple syrup that does not meet the requirements of Grade A will be marked as Processing Grade.

-Grade A will be diveded into four colour classes:
+Grade A will be divided into four colour classes:

 Golden maple syrup with a delicate taste